-Sean is a partner and head of the human rights department at Leigh Day.
-He acts for individuals and campaign groups on a wide range of human rights issues including prisoner rights, environmental, discrimination and information law matters.
+Sean is a partner in the human rights department at Leigh Day.
+He acts for individuals and campaign groups on a wide range of human rights issues including privacy and data breach claims, prisoner rights, environmental, discrimination and information law matters.

 He spoke at a seminar at the House of Lords on prisoner rights, has been short-listed for the Index on Censorship Legal Award for his work on behalf of prisoners and chairs the Action against Medical Accidents (AvMA’s) annual conference on prisoners’ healthcare.

 "Head of department Sean Humber handles a wide array of judicial reviews on behalf of individual claimants and NGOs.
 He has particular expertise in claims arising in the context of prisoners' rights.
 Sources praise his "clear insight and judgement.
 He can predict how a case will pan out to a T." Moreover, he is "really proactive and sensible.""

 - Chambers and partners 2018

 “Sean Humber is a talented individual with particular expertise in prisoner law.”

 Environmental law experience

 Sean is also a recognised expert in environmental matters.
 Before retraining as a solicitor, Sean obtained a degree in Biochemistry from Oxford University he worked as a research scientist and then as a national campaigner for Friends of the Earth.

 He has successfully acted for individuals suffering injuries as a result of their exposure to a variety of toxic substances, for individuals whose land has been damaged by pollution and in judicial review challenges of public bodies for their failure to adequately protect the environment.
 He has recently acted for residents of a street in London whose properties were flooded by water from a burst water mains.
 He has also acted for a resident in a judicial review challenge against proposals to fluoridate the drinking water in the Southampton area.